 He listened when I told him about violent attacks on journalists by police, military personnel and government officials, rising to 78 incidents in 2016, compared to 42 in 2015 and 40 in 2014.
 The 2016 figure was the highest recorded in more than a decade.
 We discussed our concerns about the increase in attacks and the fact that the 1999 Press Law, which protects free media, is never used to sentence attackers.

-He asked his two sons, Ali Anzi Muntazhar and Muhammad Khatami Aji, to greet me.
-His youngest son, Muhammad, recognised me from the time I visited his Shi’a boarding school in Pasuruan, East Java, when it was under attack in 2011.
+He asked his two children to greet me.
+His youngest child, Muhammad Khatami Aji, recognised me from the time I visited his Shi’a boarding school in Pasuruan, East Java, when it was under attack in 2011.

 Taufik was a Shi’a Muslim.
 He was also worried about rising attacks against religious minorities, including Shi’a Muslims, in Indonesia.
 We talked about the Shi’a villagers displaced from Sampang, on Madura Island in East Java.
 It is now five years since they were forced to leave, but the government seems to be ignoring them.
 “We have to fight,” he said.